thomazyazima/thomazyazima.github.io/week-2/8-gps1.1/readme.md

 ## Release 0: Wireframe the site
 Discuss how you want the page to look.
 Draw a wireframe or use a wireframing tool with your pair.
 It doesn't have to be perfect, but get a rough idea of how you want the site to look.

+If you want to use a collaborative drawing site, you can use [flockdraw](http://flockdraw.com).
+You don't need an account, and you can invite people by sharing the URL.
+You can also use any other wireframing tool and share your screen.
+(Or use a pen and paper and share)

 You'll need sections for:
 - Title